 Candidly, political gimmicks are not abhorrent in so much as they are in consonance with the provisions of the Electoral Act.
 Harold Lasswell argues that politics is all about who gets what, when, and how an idea which expresses the need to plan and strategise in order to achieve one's political goals and objectives.
 Political competition among elites in a democratic setting is normal.
-Such is what Schumpeter describes as a 'democratic method,' that is, an institutional arrangement for arriving at political decisions in which individuals acquire power to decide by means of a competitive struggle for people's vote (Schumpeter 1942 ??Schumpeter /1976) ) e sought to restore the image of our party, because the image of our dear party, the largest political party in Africa, has been grossly eroded due to strife, imposition of candidates, god fatherism, money bag politics, injustice, and lack of understanding of our party manifesto.
-As the ruling party, if we get it right, Nigeria will get it right.
-W intimidation of the masses.
-These kinds of electoral frauds informed the public cynicism and apathy.
-Many Nigerians are sceptical of the credibility of the 2011 character: rigging, destruction or disappearance of ballot boxes, doctoring of results, thuggery and About:
+Such is what Schumpeter describes as a 'democratic method,' that is, an institutional arrangement for arriving at political decisions in which individuals acquire power to decide by means of a competitive struggle for people's vote (Schumpeter 1942/1976)

-Institute for Human Resources Development (INHURD), University of Agriculture Abeokuta .E-mail: chriso-jukwu1@yahoo.com About: Department of Communication and General StudiesUniversity of Agriculture Abeokuta E-mail:topeolaifa@gmail.com members of the party to participate in the decisionmaking but also give them unrestricted opportunity to contest in elections under the party's platform.
-This kind of socio-political restriction and constraint has increasingly resulted in party wrangling, war of attrition, recrimination, acrimony, coordination dilemmas, and cross-carpeting in many Nigerian political parties.
+However, it has been observed in recent times that many political parties in Nigeria find it very difficult to adopt an open system that will not only allow members of the party to participate in the decisionmaking but also give them unrestricted opportunity to contest in elections under the party's platform.
+This kind socio-political restriction and constraint has increasingly resulted in party wrangling, war of attrition, recrimination, acrimony, coordination dilemmas, and cross-carpeting in many Nigerian political parties.
 As Awosika captures it, such restricted politics is poisonous.
-It is politics of war not of peace, of acrimony and hatred and mudslinging not of love and brotherhood, of anarchy and discord, not of orderliness and concord, of divisions and disunity and not of cooperation, consensus and unity, not of integrity and patriotism; it is the politics of rascality, not maturity, of blackmail and near gangsterism, not of constructive and honest contribution. ((Oyediran, 1999).
+It is politics of war not of peace, of acrimony and hatred and mudslinging not of love and brotherhood, of anarchy and discord, not of orderliness and concord, of divisions and disunity and not of cooperation, consensus and unity, not of integrity and patriotism; it is the politics of rascality, not maturity, of blackmail and near gangsterism, not of constructive and onest contribution.
+(Ovediran, 1999).